 In addition to stocking up on perishable items like fresh fruits, vegetables, and fish, stocking your pantry with these Mediterranean Diet staples will enable you to put together a variety of different healthy and nutritious Mediterranean-inspired meals.

 Olive oil is a staple in Mediterranean cuisine and around the world.
 Studies show that olive oil has anti-inflammatory and antioxidant compounds that can protect us from heart and stroke events.

 Use olive oil in easy and delicious marinades, salad dressings, and sauces.
 Olive oil is also great for sautéing and roasting, both of which are fantastic cooking methods because they create complex flavors through heating and caramelization.
-For all the proof you need, turn on your oven and try our Oven Roasted Spring Vegetables recipe!
+For all the proof you need, turn on your oven and try our Roasted Tomato, Corn and Potato Salad with Wilted Spinach recipe!

 2. Herbs & Spices